-Secondly, all young people with a LDA (or a statement) should transfer to an EHC plan unless something has happened which means that their individual needs have changed (so that they no longer need a statement or learning difficulty assessment).
+Secondly, all young people with an LDA (or a statement) should transfer to an EHC plan unless something has happened which means that their individual needs have changed (so that they no longer need a statement or learning difficulty assessment).
 The legal test for issuing an EHC plan is no higher than it was for issuing a statement.
-Additionally, The SEN Minister, Ed Timpson, has stated (on video to SNJ) that no one should lose their statutory support as a result of the changes to the new system.
+Additionally, The SEN Minister, Ed Timpson, has stated (on the video to SNJ) that no one should lose their statutory support as a result of the changes to the new system.

 The Transition Guidance, 2015 states the following: